raspberrypilearning/xai-challenge-text-classifier/en/step_2.md

 title: Classes and Labels
 ---

-**Labels** are the specific tags we attach to pieces of text so the model can identify what it's reading, while **classes** are the main categories we want to sort these texts into.
-For this project, we have two classes: 'hero' and 'villain'.
+**Classes** are the major categories we're trying to sort those quotes into.
+In our case, we only have two **classes**: 'hero' and 'villain'.

+**Labels** are the specific names we give to each picture in the training data to help the model identify what is in each quote.

-Let's say you're reading a description of a character.
-If the character does brave and noble things, you might label that description as 'hero'.
-By doing this, you're telling the model that this text describes a 'hero'.
-On the other hand, if the character is shown doing sneaky or mean actions, you'd label it 'villain', placing it in the 'villain' class.
-The model then uses these labels to distinguish between descriptions of heroes and villains.
+For instance, if you see a quote from a hero in the training data, you'll label that quote as `hero`.
+By doing this, you're telling the model that this quote belongs to the `hero` class.
+Similarly, if you have a quote from a villain, you'll label it `villain`, placing it in the `villain` class.
+Once you train it on this information, the model can be used to predict which class new quotes belong to.

 ![An image explaining that a class is a major category images can be sorted into, showing a group of apple pictures in one box, next to an explanation that a label is given to each image to show which class it fits into, with a single apple picture](images/class_vs_label.png)

-The classes you pick should guide the model in its decision-making.
-In this case, it's simple: every description is either about a 'hero' or a 'villain'.
-But remember, in other projects, you might have multiple classes based on different attributes of the texts you're analyzing.
+You can use as many classes as you want in your model.
+In our scenario, it's pretty straightforward: every image is either a `hero` or `villain`.
+But in other projects, you could have multiple classes based on various characteristics of the data you're working with.
+(Specific words, a cheerful tone, the language of a piece of writing....)

 --- /collapse ---